pesterhazy/shadow-jest/README.md

 ## Why UIx?

-[UIx](https://github.com/roman01la/uix) is one of the modern React wrappers.
-As its syntax it uses Reagent-flavored hiccup, a.k.a. the magnificent sexp DSL that HTML could've been.
-It's modern because it exposes modern React primitives like useEffect, useState and useRef (which ClojureScript-land is only now catching up to).
+[UIx](https://github.com/roman01la/uix) is a delightful modern React wrapper.
+As its syntax, it uses Reagent-flavored hiccup, a.k.a. the magnificent sexp-based DSL that HTML could've been.
+It's modern because it exposes React primitives like useEffect, useState and useRef, which ClojureScript-land is only now catching up to.

 ## Usage